Salvoxia/inferno/README.md

 http://www.dzinerstudio.com/index.php?topic=5096.0

 ##Installation
-Upload the LeetPressEDK folder to your killboard/themes folder.
+Upload the inferno folder to your killboard/themes folder.
 Select the theme in ACP -> Global Options.

 ###Logo
 Your Banner MUST BE 110px HEIGHT to fit into the killboard theme, otherwise it looks complete shit.